Apply for Exam | Exam Info | Recertification | Benefits | Procedures | Cost

 If a candidate’s only source of recertification points is employment, the extra points required may be earned via participation in employment-related best practices activities, as per below criteria:

-• Lube procedure and best practices development
+• Development of lubricant procedures and best practices

-• Lube program auditing tasks
+• Lubricant program auditing tasks